If you’ve been on the fence in your decision to use or not use pop-ups within your Shopify store, we can’t say we blame you.

 If your pop-up looks awful—or worse, if it doesn’t work correctly—on a specific device, you’re going to lose a pretty decent chunk of your audience.
 Not only that, but you can potentially be hit with a penalty from Google, too.

-Now, while many pop-up creation tools typically provide the option to make your pop-ups responsive, we’d advise taking things into your own hands and actually create multiple versions of the same pop-up, making sure each is optimized for a particular user’s browsing device.
+Now, while many pop-up software typically provide the option to make your pop-ups responsive, we’d advise taking things into your own hands and actually create multiple versions of the same pop-up, making sure each is optimized for a particular user’s browsing device.

 Reason being, “responsive” doesn’t necessarily mean “optimized.”
 In other words, simply going with the responsive option could lead to issues such as poor formatting, slow-to-load images, or an inability for your visitors to actually engage with your popups in the first place.
 Again, this will cause you to lose a ton of potential customers, a penalty from Google—or both.